 Our range of intolerance test kits, which comprises the Food Reaction Test, Protein Intolerance Test, Histamine Intolerance Test and Sorbitol Intolerance Test, are carried out using taking different types of samples.
 This range of intolerance tests is constantly expanding, so make sure to keep an eye out for new additions to our home intolerance test collection!
 We additionally offer a wide range of home allergy tests, which test for food allergies, latex allergy and animal hair allergies.

 Types of intolerances

 For some intolerances, such as coeliac disease, you must give up the food that you cannot tolerate for life.
-Sometimes that is not that easy.
-Gluten, fructose and sorbitol in particular are concealed in numerous foods and finished food products.
-This then means that you have to zealously study ingredient lists and ask about ingredients when eating out.
+Sometimes, naturally, this is not as easy as it sounds.
+Gluten, fructose and sorbitol, in particular, are hidden in numerous foods and ready-made food products.
+This then means that you have to cautiously study ingredients lists and ask about meal ingredients when eating out.

 That’s why some people quickly feel helpless when they are advised to change their diet.
 In such cases, nutritional coaching can be incredibly helpful.
 Sessions with a nutrition expert will teach you what to look out for with your specific intolerance and how to enjoy a delicious and balanced diet, even if some foods have to be avoided.